content-left-bg.png

 Can I withdraw my child from school straight away after applying for home education registration?

-You will need to let your child's school know that you have applied to register your child for home education.
+You should let your child's school know that you have applied to register your child for home education.

 A child cannot be enrolled at school and registered for home education at the same time.

-You should start your child's home education program as soon as you have submitted an application, as they will be provisionally registered from the date we confirm we have received your application.
+You should start your child's home education program as soon as you have submitted an application, as they will be provisionally registered from the date we received your application.

 What costs are associated with home education?